jakkemomo/meetups/README.md

 the next big thing our team develops.

 ## Getting Started
+1. `python manage.py migrate`
+2. (optional) `python manage.py createsuperuser`
-Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+3. Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).